Learning-Based Optimal Control with Performance Guarantees for Unknown Systems with Latent States: Problem Formulation

 Knowledge of a reasonable prior is a standard assumption in Bayesian inference.
 In many cases, models for $\bm{f}(\cdot)$ and $\bm{g}(\cdot)$ can be constructed based on physical principles, e.g., for cooperative manipulation \cite{dohmann2021}.
-Moreover, if such knowledge is unavailable, methods from Gaussian process regression can be used to construct parametric models, which asymptotically become dense in the continuous functions when increasing their number, such as the approach presented in \cite{solin2020}.
+Moreover, if such knowledge is unavailable, methods from Gaussian process regression can be used to construct parametric models, which can asymptotically represent all continuous functions with an increasing number of basis functions, such as the approach presented in \cite{solin2020}.
 Often, the type of noise is also known, and only the parameters of the corresponding distribution must be determined.
 Therefore, this assumption is not particularly restrictive in practice.